PROGRAMS AND SERVICES

 Students may apply for a medical single within our on-campus housing program.
 In order for us to establish whether a student qualifies for a medical single, we require an assessment and diagnosis of the student.
 A disability is defined as a physical or mental impairment that limits one or more major life activities such as eating, breathing, sleeping, and more.

-Received documentation will be kept confidential.
+Received documentation is kept confidential.
 This information is only released and/or discussed on a need-to-know basis and is subject to FERPA guidelines.
 No information concerning inquiries about accommodations or the documentation will be released and/or discussed without consent from the individual requesting the medical single.
 Please find a Medical Single Housing Request Form here and visit the housing website to learn more about medical single housing .